 I couldn’t be bothered to fisk that nonsense about the “future evolution” of humankind that was all over the media this week, merely dropping it into my “Pseudoscience” and “Tin Foil Hat Wearers” blog categories in passing instead.
 Luckily we have P Z Myers to do the job properly.

 In response to the previous PooterGeek post I received an email from a reader in Dulwich who wishes to make it clear that, despite buying property there, the Thatchers never actually took up residence in her neighbourhood.
 I’m sorry for suggesting otherwise.
-I’ve also toned down the language I used about Susan Greenfield back here because […]
+I’ve also toned down the language I used about Susan Greenfield back here […]

 If you are a middle-aged man then two things are going to happen to your hair soon: it’s going to fall out and it’s going to turn grey.
 My dad managed to escape both of these until he reached 60 years of age, but everyone accused him (unfairly) of using Grecian 2000, so he didn’t […]